fortrabbit/help/docs/install-statamic-3.md

 ## Setup

-Next up, let's get Statamatic ready that the same installation can run locally and on the fortrabbit App.
+Next up, let's get Statamic ready that the same installation can run locally and on the fortrabbit App.

 ### Set environment variables

-Statamatic comes with a predefined (hidden) `.env` file. t includes what you'll need to run Statamatic locally.
+Statamic comes with a predefined (hidden) `.env` file. t includes what you'll need to run Statamic locally.
 Mind that the `.env` is ignored from Git.

 Best change the environment variables for your fortrabbit in our Dashboard.
 Go to your App in the Dashboard, under Settings find "ENV vars".
 You will be presented with a textarea to put in your "Custom ENV vars":